-- b.
+b.
 The Navy needs officers who possess unimpeachable credentials, deep technical/operational experience in the IW Community domain, are innovative and bold, think creatively and challenge assumptions, and take well-calculated risks to maximize effectiveness.
 As such, board members should view an officer's performance in leadership assignments as an indicator of his or her ability to lead diverse organizations across the range of IW missions and functions.
-Best qualified candidates will be top performers and will have experience leading, planning, and executing operations across a range of IW disciplines. - c.
+Best qualified candidates will be top performers and will have experience leading, planning, and executing operations across a range of IW disciplines.

+c.
 As of May 31, 2013, all officers in competitive categories that compose the IW Community began receiving competitive rankings within combined IW summary groups in block 42 of fitness reports.
 However, officers in competitive categories that compose the IW Community continue to compete for promotion within their respective individual community competitive categories.
-As such, summary group position may not fully show an officer's position relative to competitive category peers. - d.
-Space operations and acquisition represents an important IW skill set whose demand signal is growing.
-While not a separate designator, IW personnel with space training/education and experience will be identified by a Navy Space Cadre AQD (operations: VS5-8 and/or acquisition: VR1-3) representing space experience/expertise, which is valued by Navy leadership and the IW Community specifically.
-This expertise is obtained through space-related experience and leadership tours on major Navy, joint, and interagency staffs and commands (ashore and afloat); operational space commands; and space acquisition organizations.
+As such, summary group position may not fully show an officer's position relative to competitive category peers.

+d.
+Space operations and acquisition represent an important IW skill set whose demand signal is growing.
+While not a separate designator, IW personnel with space training/education and experience will be identified by a Navy Space Cadre AQD (operations: VS5-8 and/or acquisition: VR1-3) representing space experience/expertise, which is valued by Navy Leadership and the IW Community specifically.
+This expertise is obtained through space-related experience and leadership tours on major a.
+The OCEANO Community's core mission capability and capacity draws on experience and expertise in the fields of meteorology, oceanography, precise time and astrometry, bathymetry, geophysics, and hydrography, and is focused on providing timely and relevant support to fleet and joint operations.
+OCEANO officers typically develop foundational expertise in assignments at operational meteorology and oceanography (METOC) commands.

+Navy, joint and interagency staffs and commands (ashore and afloat), operational space commands, and space acquisition organizations.

-13. Oceanography (OCEANO) Community Considerations
+12. Oceanography (OCEANO) Community Considerations